opensearch-project/documentation-website/_api-reference/document-apis/index-document.md

 ## Adding a sample index

-Sample data can be added to the index with curl commands in the terminal, or through the API.
+Sample data can be added to the index with curl commands in the terminal or through the API.

-To test the Document APIs, add a document by following the steps:
+To test the Document APIs, add a document by following these steps:
 1. Open OpenSearch Dashboards.
 2. Navigate to the actions menu.
 3. In the **Management** section, choose **Dev Tools**.